 When it makes sense to get travel insurance

-- You’re booking a trip way ahead of time: If you’re booking your trip many months in advance, there’s a good chance your circumstances could change—both personally and financially—before your departure date rolls around.
+• You’re booking a trip way ahead of time: If you’re booking your trip many months in advance, chances are better your circumstances might change before your departure date.
 Travel insurance can protect you if something goes awry during this waiting period.

-- You’re traveling somewhere dangerous: Trips to more volatile areas might warrant a good look at travel coverage, especially if there’s some sort of conflict or health crisis going on in the region.
-If you have any particularly dangerous activities planned (climbing a mountain, for example), it might be a smart move, too.
+• You’re traveling somewhere dangerous: Trips to more volatile areas might warrant a look at travel coverage, especially if there’s a conflict or health crisis in the region.
+If you have dangerous activities planned (climbing a mountain, for example), it might be wise.

-- You’re taking a particularly long trip: If you’re taking a long trip, especially one outside the country, there’s a lot of time for things to go wrong.
+• You’re taking a long trip: A long trip, especially one outside the country, allows more time for things to go wrong.
 Coverage for medical emergencies and even 24-hour assistance might be smart in this scenario.

 When you should consider skipping travel insurance

-- Your credit card already offers good coverage: A lot of credit cards offer free coverage for trips booked using their cards.
-Benefits include rental car, lost luggage, and even trip cancellation coverage in many cases.
+• Your credit card already offers solid coverage: Many credit cards offer free coverage for trips booked using their cards.
+Benefits can include rental car, lost luggage, and even trip cancellation coverage.

-- You’re only traveling domestically: Short trips within the United States generally don’t warrant added coverage.
-Your existing health insurance will cover you in the event of health issues, and you can likely return home fairly easily.
+• You’re only traveling domestically: Short trips within the United States often don’t warrant added coverage.
+Your health insurance will cover you in the event of health issues, and you can likely return home easily.

 When should you buy travel insurance

-If you’re considering travel insurance, you’ll want to buy it early—within a few days or weeks of booking your trip.
-This will give you the most coverage in case of emergency, and it might even qualify you for some bonus coverage.
+If you’re considering travel insurance, buy it early—within a few days or weeks of booking your trip.
+This will give you the most coverage in an emergency and might even qualify you for bonus coverage.